minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 Switchovers are always a planned event that guarantees no data is lost.
 To execute a switchover, perform the following in Data Guard Broker

-1. Connect DGMGRL from on-premise side, validate the standby database to see if Ready For Switchover is Yes.
-Replace `ORCL_nrt1d4` with your standby db unique name.
+1. Connect DGMGRL from the primary side, validate the standby database to see if Ready For Switchover is Yes.

 ```
-[oracle@workshop ~]$ dgmgrl sys/Ora_DB4U@orcl
+[oracle@primary ~]$ dgmgrl sys/Ora_DB4U@orcl
 DGMGRL for Linux: Release 19.0.0.0.0 - Production on Sat Feb 1 07:21:55 2020
 Version 19.7.0.0.0